 D-2.2 Mobile tanker

 A mobile tanker can be used for replenishment cycles and/or as a water resource in the TPD.
-Preferably, the mobile tanker should include a pump to deliver water to other drinking water storage assets.
+Preferably, the mobile tanker should be attached with a pump to deliver water to other drinking water storage assets.
 An example is described in C.6 and illustrated in figure C.6

-D-3 Personal Water bags
+D-3 Personal Water Containers

-Personal water bags can be distributed to users in the TPD or issued in advance.
+Personal water containers can be distributed to users in the TPD or issued in advance.
 The bags should be filled with water by the users at the TPD.
 The same bag is used until the end of the crisis.
 An example is described and illustrated in E.6.

 D-4 Bottled water